aave/governance-crosschain-bridges/README.md

 This repository contains smart contracts and related code for Aave cross-chain bridge executors.
 This is intended to extend Aave governance on Ethereum to other networks.
 This repository currently contains contracts to support bridging to Polygon, Arbitrum and Optimism.

 The core contract is the `BridgeExecutorBase`, an abstract contract that contains the logic to facilitate the queueing, delay, and execution of sets of actions on downstream networks.
-This base contract needs to be extended with functionality required for cross-chain transactions on a specific downstream network.
+This base contract needs to be extended with the functionality required for cross-chain transactions on a specific downstream network.

 The `BridgeExecutorBase` contract is implemented to facilitate the execution of arbitrary actions after governance approval on Ethereum.
 Once the Ethereum proposal is executed, a cross-chain transaction can queue sets of actions for execution on the downstream chain.
 Once queued, these actions cannot be executed until a certain `delay` has passed, though a specified (potentially zero) `guardian` address has the power to cancel the execution of these actions.
 If the delay period passes and the actions are not cancelled, the actions can be executed during the `grace period` time window by anyone on the downstream chain.